tfsaggregator/aggregator-cli/Next-Release-ChangeLog.md

 CLI Commands and Options
 ========================
-- Removed annoying messages about new version check
+- Removed annoying messages about new version check.
-- Decprecation warning on missing `--resourceGroup` option.
+- Deprecation warning on missing `--resourceGroup` option.
+- Changed `IDataProtectionProvider.CreateProtector` purpose string to prevent clashes.

 Docker and Azure Function Hosting